 • Marmars do not have strong inter-family relationships.
 It is perfectly common for a marmar to leave their parents once they're able to fend for themselves and never speak to them again.

 • Marmars may like having their fur stroked by trusted crewmates.
 However, they aren't keen on being touched this way by just anybody.

-• The two seperate sets of ears marmars possess are used for two seperate types of listenening.
+• The two separate sets of ears marmars possess are used for two separate types of listening.
 The bottom set of ears is good for listening to noise cues from the environment, such as wind or rustling branches.
 The top set of ears is used for comprehending language.